 The "Target" menu at the top of the screen provides access to filters (see below),groups , and uploadable temporary filtes.

 Clicking on "Filters" takes you to the following list:

 From here you can edit, duplicate, and organize your filters.

-The number of filters grows constantly as you work with Splio, which may make finding older filters complicated.
+The number of filters grows constantly as you work with Splio, which may result in finding older filters complicated.
 You can use tags and context search to improve this situation.

-You may apply tags to filters.
-While the tags do not allow you to visually organize your filters, they are indexed and can be searched.
+You may apply tags to your filters.
+While the tags do not allow you to visually sort your filters, they are indexed and can be searched.

 When you enter a word or phrase in the context search box, the engine looks for matching tags as well as the name.
 If you enter a unique tag name, the search engine will return all filters with the tag.

 To add a tag to a filter, Edit it and select a tag from the list.

 Select a tag from the list or type a new tag name

 Save your filter.
 If you typed a new tag name, it will be created when saved.